Tvman4/QuestLoader/README.md

 ---

-## Manual Installation Guide

-1. Clone or download the source code from this repository.
-2. Open Google Chrome and type `chrome://extensions/` into the URL bar.
-3. Enable **Developer mode** using the toggle switch in the top-right corner.
-4. Click **Load unpacked** in the top-left corner.
-5. Select the local `extension` folder containing the `manifest.json` file.

----

 ## Sideloading Notice
 Downloaded `.apk` files are meant for standalone Quest headsets.
 To install them onto a physical device, use an ADB-based sideloading tool such as **SideQuest**.